 In good visibility, most of us typically identify landmarks in the distance to which we wish to navigate—saddles, peaks, passes, etc., especially when hiking off-trail and deprived of a clear path to guide the way.
 In low visibility, we can do precisely the same, only using nearer and much smaller terrain features such as rocks, hillocks, knolls, or snow patches as little as 50 feet away.

 By doing so, we break our route down into manageable chunks, essentially creating a series of “dots” that we can connect to navigate towards our destination without fear of straying off-course.
-This method also gives us small, achievable goals that can boost morale and lets us stay focused on the terrain in front of us instead of paying too much attention to our map or GPS device and potentially blundering into (or over) a hazard hidden in the fog or mist.
+This method also gives us small, achievable goals that can boost morale and lets us stay focused on the terrain in front of us instead of paying too much attention to our UTM coordinates or GPS device and potentially blundering into (or over) a hazard hidden in the fog or mist.

 Navigation in whiteout conditions or heavy fog doesn’t need to be an issue if you stay calm and use some of the advanced techniques above to get your bearings.
 However, if at any point you feel very unsafe then hunker down, keep warm and contact the emergency services.
 It is also a good idea to have left the exact trail route plan you expect to take with a person at home who can raise the alarm if you don’t return home on time.